Oligochaeta (plant)

-Oligochaeta is a genus of Asian plants in the tribe Cardueae within the family Asteraceae.
+Oligochaeta is a genus of Asian flowering plants in the tribe Cardueae within the family Asteraceae.

 Oligochaeta is native to central, southern, and southwestern Asia.
 They are annual plants that grow in mountain and steppe habitat.

-It is part of the Rhaponticum group in the tribe Cardueae, along with the genera Rhaponticum, Acroptilon, Callicephalus, Leuzea, Myopordon, and Ochrocephala.
+It is part of the "Rhaponticum group" in the tribe Cardueae, along with the genera Callicephalus, Leuzea (including Acroptilon and Rhaponticum), Myopordon, and Ochrocephala.
 It can be distinguished from other genera by its pollen.